openenclave/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 ### Evidence Format Enumeration and Plugin Registration

 Existing OE SDK implementation based on the DCAP library only supports generation of evidence in a single SGX ECDSA-p256 format, so there is no need for enumeration of supported evidence formats.
 As implemented in code file `enclave/sgx/attester.c`, a single attester plugin is created for the SGX ECDSA-p256 evidence format.
-- Note: in the current OE SDK implementation, the UUID for the ECDSA-p256 evidence format is still called `OE_SGX_PLUGIN_UUID`. which is the same as `OE_SGX_ECDSA_P256_PLUGIN_UUID`.
+- Note: in the current OE SDK implementation, the UUID for the ECDSA-p256 evidence format is still called `OE_SGX_PLUGIN_UUID`, which is the same as `OE_SGX_ECDSA_P256_PLUGIN_UUID`.

 ### Implementation of OE SDK API `oe_get_evidence()`

-The implementation of OE SDK API `oe_get_evidence()`, in code file `common/attest_plugin.c`, searches for a plugin that supports the requested evidence format, and invokes the `get_evidence()` entry point of the selected plugin.
+The implementation of OE SDK API `oe_get_evidence()`, in code file `common/attest_plugin.c`, searches for an attester plugin that supports the requested evidence format, and invokes the `get_evidence()` entry point of the selected plugin.

-The SGX ECDSA-p256 plugin is implemented in code file `enclave/sgx/attester.c` and other relevant enclave-side and host-side code files, called enclave-side and host-side plugin libraries in this document.
+The SGX ECDSA-p256 attester plugin is implemented in code file `enclave/sgx/attester.c` and other relevant enclave-side and host-side code files, called enclave-side and host-side plugin libraries in this document.
 The enclave-side plugin library interacts with the host-side plugin library via OCALLs defined in interface definition file `common/sgx/sgx.edl`.
 For SGX ECDSA-p256 evidence generation, there are 2 OCALLs:

 - `oe_get_qetarget_info_ocall(sgx_target_info_t* target_info)`
     - Return the SGX Quoting Enclave (QE) target information.
 - `oe_get_quote_ocall(const sgx_report_t* sgx_report, void* quote, size_t quote_size, size_t* quote_size_out)`
     - Generate an ECDSA-p256 quote and return in the caller-supplied buffer, or return the needed buffer size if the supplied buffer is missing or not large enough.

-Since only a single evidence format is supported and this format does not require any optional parameter, these OCALLs don't pass either the evidence format ID or optional parameter.
+Since only a single evidence format is supported and this format does not require any optional parameter, these OCALLs pass neither the evidence format ID nor optional parameter.

 The host-side plugin library implements the OCALLs, as in code file `host/sgx/ocalls.c` and other relevant code files.
 As defined in the main `cmake` configuration file `CMakeLists.txt` in the OE SDK top directory, the DCAP library is linked to the OE SDK host-side plugin library.
 The DCAP library provides following 3 API functions in support of the above two OCALLs, as defined in its [header file](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/quote_wrapper/ql/inc/sgx_dcap_ql_wrapper.h).